Harshitrajpurohit/EyeDrop-color-picker/README.md

 [Launch](https://harshitrajpurohit.github.io/EyeDrop-color-picker/).

 ## **Features**
-Upload an image
+Upload an image <br>
-Pick any color from the image
+Pick any color from the image <br>
-Display the selected color's hex code and RGB values Copy the color code to clipboard
+Display the selected color's hex code and RGB values <br>
+Copy the color code to clipboard <br>

 ## **Key Features**
 **Interactive Exploration**: Upload an image and click on any part of it to pick colors.
 Instantly view the color values in hex and RGB formats. <br>